Program Overview

 Culture

-Being grounded in Indigenous cultures (including Indigenous Ways of Knowing and cultural practices) are critical to our work.
+Being grounded in Indigenous cultures (including Indigenous Ways of Knowing and cultural practices) is critical to our work.
 We see culture as both a way of informing who we are and what we do and as a vehicle for healing and connection.

 Services Provided